 This year’s World Antibiotic Awareness Week (WAAW) commemoration event was organized by the Federal Ministry of Health (FMoH), Ethiopian Food, Medicine and Health Care Administration and Authority (FMHACA), Veterinary Drug and Animal Feed Administration and Control Authority (VDFACA), National Animal health Diagnostic and Investigation Center (NAHDIC), Ethiopian Public Health Institute (EPHI), WHO, FAO and USAID/ Global Health Supply Chain Programme – Procurement Supply Management (GHSC-PSM) collaboratively with “One Health approach”.
-As part of this event held on 27 Nov, 2018 a panel discussion and press conference were conducted in parallel session at Ghion Hotel, Addis Ababa.
+As part of this event held on 27 Nov, 2018 a panel discussion and press conference was conducted in parallel session at Ghion Hotel, Addis Ababa.
 The theme for this year is “Antimicrobial resistance poses a BIG THREAT to human, animal and environmental health and the economy: changing our behavior can make a difference!”

 Mr. Mengistab Woldearegay on, behalf of Dr. Paul MAINUKA representative to WR Ethiopia a.i. made key note for the WAAW 2018 panel discussion and read the Message of Dr Matshidiso Moeti, WHO Regional Director for Africa, on the occasion of World Antibiotic Awareness Week.

-“Antibiotic resistant micro-organism may infect humans and animals, making the infections they cause harder to treat contributing to prolonged, more expensive treatments, longer hospital stays.
-Lost productivity and increased mortality.” said Mr, Mengistab on behalf of Dr Paul Mainuka, Representative to WHO Ethiopia a.i.
+“Antibiotic resistant micro-organism may infect humans and animals, making the infections they cause harder to treat contributing to prolonged, more expensive treatments, longer hospital stays, lost productivity and increased mortality.” said Mr, Mengistab on behalf of Dr Paul Mainuka, Representative to WHO Ethiopia a.i.

 Ethiopia undertook a remarkable effort by developing and implementing the national strategy and plan of action for Antimicrobial Resistance (AMR) prevention and containment; establishing national AMR advisory committee, developing cascaded regional states/city administration plan of action and allocating resources for its implementation.
-Mr. Mengistab acknowledged the development partners including FAO, CDC and USAID for the support to the government of Ethiopia in the above mentioned endeavor.
+Mr. Mengistab acknowledged the development partners including FAO, CDC and USAID for the support to the government of Ethiopia in the above mentioned endeavour.

 Dr. Keyredin Redi , Deputy General Director of Ethiopian Food, Medicine and Health Care Administration and Authority (FMHACA) who officially opened the panel discussion held in the commemoration of World Anti Biotic Week ( WAAW) urged that media has to play key role to support the national effort’s in AMR prevention and containment by raising awareness.